 In-depth keynotes with leading experts and a choice of workshops including:

-- mental health both in breaking down the taboo, and effective training for staff
+- Mental health: breaking down the taboo, and effective training for staff

-- how DSLs can effectively manage work pressures and ensure their own wellbeing
+- DSL Wellbeing: how DSLs can effectively manage work pressures and ensure their own wellbeing

-- creative ways to address issues related to anxiety, self-harm and peer-on-peer abuse
+- Safeguarding: creative ways to address current safegaurding issues related to anxiety, self-harm and peer-on-peer abuse

-- how to tackle and prevent students getting caught up in county line gangs and other drug related violence
+- County lines:how to tackle and prevent students getting caught up in county line gangs and other drug related violence